 Question 2:Do respondents agree with Ofcom?s initial assessment that apps for mobile devices are less likely to meet the needs of the majority of visuallyimpaired people who are 65 or older, both because they are less likely either to own a suitable mobile phone and because touch-screen apps present a number of actual and perceived barriers to use.
-If not, why not?:
+If not, why not?: Not necessarily.
+Many over 65s are quite competent with mobile devices.

-Question 3:Do respondents consider that it would be reasonable for visuallyimpaired viewers to pay more than sighted viewers for the ability to use EPGs or substitutes for the same purposes as sighted viewers?
+Question 3:Do respondents consider that would it be reasonable for visuallyimpaired viewers to pay more than sighted viewers for the ability to use EPGs or substitutes for the same purposes as sighted viewers?
 If so why? :